jpdjere/GrokkingSystemDesign/Chapter 1 - Introduction.md

 - **Product/Project managers**: A big challenge in product/project management is to build systems that scale well and perform effecitvely over time.
 Managers that are aware of system design can steer the design of large-scale performant systems.
 Therefore, it's imperative for them to understand SD concepts, to lead the design and development of successful applications.

+## Prerequisites for this course

+- Fundamental concpets of a distributed sustem
+- Basic concepts on computer networking and operating systems